Donders-Institute/bidscoin/README.md

 NB: The provenance of the produced BIDS data-sets is stored in the bids/code/bidscoiner.log file.
 This file is also very useful for debugging / tracking down bidsmapping issues.

-## The bidsmap YAML file
+## The bidsmap files

-The bidsmap.yaml file is a key-value store that contains all the mapping heuristics for converting the raw data files into BIDS.
-The bidsmap_template.yaml and the bidsmap_sample.yaml files can be seen as precursors of the bidsmap.yaml file and will not be explained separately.
-Put differently, they have parent-child relationships and only the differences will be mentioned where they exist.
+A bidsmap file contains a collection of key-value dictionaries that define unique mappings between different types of raw data files (e.g. DICOM series) and their corresponding BIDS labels.
+As bidsmap files are both inputs as well as outputs for the different BIDScoiner tools (except for `bidscoiner.py`, which has BIDS data as output; see the *BIDScoiner workflow*), they are derivatives of eachother and, as such, share the same basic structure.
+The template bidsmap is relatively empty and defines only which attributes (but not their values) are mapped to which BIDS-labels.
+The sample/site bidsmap contains actual attribute values (e.g. from training samples from a certain study or site) and their associated BIDS-values.
+The final bidsmap contains the attribute and associated BIDS values for all types of data found in entire raw data collection.

-The bidsmap file consists of help-text, followed by several key-value mapping sections, i.e. Options, DICOM, PAR, P7, Nifti, FileSystem and Plugin.
+A bidsmap file consists of help-text, followed by several mapping sections, i.e. Options, DICOM, PAR, P7, Nifti, FileSystem and Plugin.
 Within each of these sections there different sub-sections for the different BIDS modalities, i.e. for anat, func, dwi, fmap and beh.
 There are a few additional sections, i.e. participant_label, session_label and extra_data.
-Schematically, this looks as follows:
+Schematically, a bidsmap file has the following structure:

  - **Options** *(A list of general options that can be passed to the bidscoiner and its plug-ins)*
  - **DICOM**